srijan-paul/srijan-paul.github.io/injuly.in/src/blog/napkin-inference-cost.md

 The specifics of the model architecture matter surprisingly little, unless it's something entirely different like diffusion.

-This article is 15k+ words.
-If you're rather well-versed in transformer models, use this legend to skip to the sections that interest you:
+If you're comfortable/familiar with the architecture of LLMs, use this legend to skip to the sections that interest you:

 - [Resources on a single GPU](#resources-on-a-single-gpu)
 - [Cost of a Matrix Multiplication](#cost-of-a-matrix-multiplication)